 - When water is boiling, reduce to a simmer.
 Place artichokes, stem-side up, over simmering water.
 Cover and allow artichokes to steam until the leaves can easily be pulled from the choke, 35 to 60 minutes (depending on the size of the artichokes).
 Check the artichokes every 10 minutes or so and add additional water, if needed.
 (Watch this video to see how to steam artichokes.)

-- When artichokes are nearly finished steaming, heat a skillet over medium-high heat.
+- While artichokes steam, heat a Dutch oven over medium-high heat.
 Add oil and then onions and zucchini with a pinch of salt.
-Saute until tender, ~3 minutes.
-Add sliced sausage and saute until sausage is warmed through and starting to brown in spots, ~3 minutes more.
+Saute until very tender, 5 to 6 minutes.
+Add bell peppers, tomato paste, pesto (the portion for the orzo), Italian seasoning, and orzo.
+Stir to combine.

-- Serve artichokes with garlic butter for dipping (again, check out this video for tips on enjoying every last bite of an artichoke).
-Enjoy with sausage saute on the side.
+- Serve artichokes with pesto aioli for dipping (again, check out this video for tips on enjoying every last bite of an artichoke).
+Enjoy with orzo on the side.

 No oven needed.
 I left it covered on the stove and it came out perfect.
 The artichokes were fantastic!1 Helpful

 Super easy.
 I might use shredded mozzarella instead of fresh because the fresh seemed to clump up instead of melt evenly.
 Added some of our leftover bruchetta to it - adds some protein and kept the flavor.
 Didn't have artichokes, so roasted brussel sprouts instead.
 Used red pesto instead of green pesto - liked how that turned out.0 Helpful

 I added some fresh garlic and a can of fire roasted diced tomatoes to the orzo.
 Like others said, this also turned out a little soupy, but I wasn't exact with my liquid measurements.
 This was yummy on its own, but I threw in some grilled sausage at the end, which I feel enhanced the flavor.0 Helpful